Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Results

+We curate and open-source CT-RATE, a dataset comprising 25,692 non-contrast 3D chest CT volumes and corresponding radiology text reports from 21,304 unique patients (Figure \hyperref[fig:fig1]{1a}).
+These 3D volumes, reconstructed using various methods to suit different window settings \cite{willemink2019evolution}, total over 14.3 million 2D slices.
+Each CT exam is accompanied by a report that includes an \emph{impression} and a \emph{findings} section, authored by a radiologist, along with additional sections detailing patient information and scan technique.
+CT-RATE is divided into training and internal validation sets for experiments (see \hyperref[ctrate_methods]{creating the CT-RATE dataset} section of \hyperref[methods]{Methods}).
+While CT-RATE is a single-center dataset, it captures substantial heterogeneity in CT scanners, acquisition protocols, and reconstruction techniques.

+To evaluate the generalization of our models (developed on CT-RATE) under distribution shifts, we incorporate two external validation sets from independent studies conducted in different countries \cite{draelos2021machine, Xu2023MedSyn} (see \hyperref[externalval_methods]{adding external validation datasets to CT-RATE} section of \hyperref[methods]{Methods}).
+First, we use the public RAD-ChestCT dataset, which includes multi-abnormality labels, to assess model generalizability.
+Second, we perform a real-world validation by inviting an independent clinical research team (uninvolved in model development) to download our open-source codebase, pretrained models, and user interface from our public repository and apply them to their own local, private dataset without any adaptation.
+The performance scores they obtain are presented in the following sections.
+In particular, none of the external validation data is used during development; all model development is conducted solely on CT-RATE.

-Conventional supervised machine learning approaches for medical image classification tasks necessitate manual annotation of large datasets, a process that is time-intensive and requires significant expertise \cite{sager2021survey}.
-Although our contrastive learning approach, CT-CLIP, does not require abnormality labels, the baseline supervised model and fine-tuning methods do.
-To meet this need, we utilized an automated text classifier to extract abnormality labels from radiology reports (Fig. \hyperref[fig:fig1]{1b}).
-This process involved fine-tuning a pre-trained language model, RadBERT \cite{yan2022radbert}, aligning with recent trends \cite{minaee2021deep}.
-Within the CT-RATE dataset, we manually annotated 1,000 radiology reports for 18 distinct abnormalities for this fine-tuning procedure.
-The fine-tuned model's precision, recall, and F1 scores, detailed in Supplementary Table \hyperref[fig:supp classifier]{2}, show robust classification across abnormalities, ensuring the CT-RATE dataset is enriched with high-quality labels.
+Conventional supervised machine learning approaches for medical image classification necessitate manual annotation of large datasets, a process that requires significant time and expertise \cite{sager2021survey}.
+Although our self-supervised learning approach does not require abnormality labels, the baseline supervised model and finetuning methods do.
+To meet this need, we enrich CT-RATE with global abnormality labels extracted from the radiology reports using an automated text classifier (Figure \hyperref[fig:fig1]{1b}).
+This process involves finetuning a pretrained language model, RadBERT \cite{yan2022radbert}, similar to recent works \cite{minaee2021deep}.
+Within CT-RATE, we manually annotate 1,000 reports for 18 distinct abnormalities for this finetuning procedure.
+The finetuned model's precision, recall, and F1 scores, detailed in Supplementary Table \hyperref[fig:supp classifier]{2}, show robust classification across abnormalities, ensuring the CT-RATE dataset is enriched with high-quality labels.